azuqua/cassanknex/README.md

 ## Why

-CQL was purposefully designed to be SQL-esq to enhance ease of access for those familiar w/ relational databases while Knex is the canonical NodeJS query builder for SQL dialects; however, even given the lexical similarities, the differences between the usage of CQL vs SQL is significant enough that adding CQL as yet another Knex SQL dialect does not make sense.
+CQL was purposefully designed to be SQL-esq to enhance ease of access for those familiar w/ relational databases while Knex is the canonical NodeJS query builder for SQL dialects; however, even given the lexical similarities, the difference between the usage of CQL vs SQL is significant enough that adding CQL as yet another Knex SQL dialect does not make sense.
 Thus, CassanKnex.